jhkerschner/EMA-Masters/README.md

 <strong>round-complete.html</strong> - This view just lets the user know they are done, and shows their total score.

 <strong>leaderboard.html</strong> - This view is the leaderboard.
 It automatically updates based on score.
 Depending on time, I might add more functionality to this to show over and under par.

+This has absolutely nothing to do with this project, I'm just trying to get a free t-shirt!